jinxlux/My_blog/README.md

 >[Official Web](https://www.alibabacloud.com/)

 #### Structure
-Frontground + Server + Background
+Foreground + Server + Background
-- Frontground (based on next.js mainly) receives data from server and expresses to normal blog viewers
+- Foreground (based on next.js mainly) receives data from server and expresses to normal blog viewers
 - Server (based on egg.js mainly) interact with the database
 - Background (based on React mainly) receive and send data to the server